Pwoodlock/veracity-/SECURITY.md

 ## Reporting a Vulnerability

-You can contact me directly via Github Issues or via my email @ patrick at devsec .ie (of course just combine the email address and insert the @ symbol)
+You can contact me directly via  my email @ patrick at devsec .ie (of course just combine the email address and insert the @ symbol)

 I update any vulnerabilities as soon as it's accepted as quick as possible.